Fast Food Nation (film): Critical reception

-The film received mixed reviews.
-Film review aggregator Rotten Tomatoes indicates that the film has an approval rating of 50%, based on 149 reviews, with an average score of 5.7/10.
+Fast Food Nation received mixed reviews.
+Film review aggregator Rotten Tomatoes indicates that the film has an approval rating of 49%, based on 146 reviews, with an average score of 5.7/10.
 The site's consensus states, "Despite some fine performances and memorable scenes, Fast Food Nation is more effective as Eric Schlosser's eye-opening non-fiction book than as Richard Linklater's fictionalized, mostly punchless movie."
-On Metacritic, the film has a score of 64 out of 100 based on reviews from 33 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 64 out of 100 based on reviews from 33 critics, indicating "generally favorable" reviews.

 A. O. Scott of The New York Times said about the film, "while it does not shy away from making arguments and advancing a clear point of view, is far too rich and complicated to be understood as a simple, high-minded polemic.
 It is didactic, yes, but it's also dialectical.
 While the climactic images of slaughter and butchery — filmed in an actual abattoir — may seem intended to spoil your appetite, Mr. Linklater and Mr. Schlosser have really undertaken a much deeper and more comprehensive critique of contemporary American life ...
 The movie does not neglect the mute, helpless suffering of the cows, but it also acknowledges the status anxiety of the managerial class, the aspirations of the working poor (legal and otherwise) and the frustrations of the dreaming young.
 It's a mirror and a portrait, and a movie as necessary and nourishing as your next meal."